ircam-ismm/dotpi/creating-a-project.md

 ## Creating a new project

-In directory of the projects, create a new one.
+In a directory of projects, create a new one.

 ```sh
 cd ~/Documents/dotpi-projects/